dr. sarah king

 This work was conducted in collaboration with USGS Fort Collins Science Center.

 Esmaeili, S., Schoenecker, K. & King, S.R.B.
 2024.
 ‘Resource availability and heterogeneity affect space use and resource selection of a feral ungulate’.
 Ecological Applications.
-In Press.
+Online Early.

 Schoenecker, K., Esmaeili, S. & King, S.R.B.
 2023.
 ‘Seasonal resource selection and movement ecology of free-ranging horses in the Western USA’.
 Journal of Wildlife Management.
 87: e22341.